Turkey Egg Cups with a Side of Yum!

 - Add a sprinkle of parmesan or your favorite cheese (I like goat cheese) over each cup.

 - Pop your muffin tin into the oven and bake for 20 to 30 minutes until fluffy and slightly browned.

 - You can put the extra cooked egg cups in the refrigerator for the next day or so.
 Just reheat - they taste just as fresh as when you made them.

 - I have tried different puff pastry dough from the supermarket and found them sadly lacking.
 I recommend All-Butter Puff Pastry.
 Wow, what a difference.
 You can find pastry made with butter in culinary stores.
 Well worth the effort … trust me!

 - Cut your ‘cold’ pastry dough into squares - size of your choice.
 Bake until puffed and slightly browned on top.

 - Make regular whip cream or coconut whip cream - the YUM factor!

 - Cut any fruit in season.
 Carefully open the center of the pastry dough and fill it with whip cream and fruit.

-This recipe appeared in the December 2016 issue of Elements For A Healthier Life Magazine on page 56; recipe and photograph by Rachel Kieffer.
-Get the December issue for $1.99.
+This recipe appeared in the December 2016 issue of Elements For A Healthier Life Magazine.
+Photograph by Debra Oakland © All rights reserved.